Key Things to Know about Anorexia Nervosa

 - Dermatological: Possible signs include delayed wound healing, dry skin (xerosis), itching, erythema, hyperpigmentation, fine downy body hair, hair loss, yellowing of the skin due to excess carotene levels, acrocyanosis (cold and/or blue hands/feet).
 The hypercarotenemia that occurs with anorexia is not fully understood, though some possible causes are thought to be malfunctions in lipid metabolism, a high consumption of foods rich in carotenoids, and higher concentrations of circulating carotenoids relative to the amount of body fat.

-Patients with the purging type of anorexia nervosa may have tooth enamel erosion or calluses on their hands or knuckles from using them to purge.
+- Additionally, patients with the purging type of anorexia nervosa may have tooth enamel erosion or calluses on their hands or knuckles from using them to purge.

 A: How do you ASSESS the patient?